 Rules for repayment and deferment vary from lender to lender.
 Check with your lender for more information.

-Federal student loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
-Direct Loans are available to students regardless of income.
+Federal student loans are required by law to provide a range of flexible repayment options, including but not limited to Income-Based Repayment and Income-Contingent Repayment plans, as well as loan forgiveness benefits, which other student loans are not required to provide.
+Federal Direct Loans are available to students regardless of income.
+Additionally, private student loans:

 May not be included in Federal Direct Consolidation Loans.